yfyang86/hamimc/README.md

 Now the code works only for $N_2(\mu,\Sigma)$.
 There would also be a *easter egg* when release :)

 [![A Demo Video](http://sweb.uky.edu/~yya234/images/hmcc.png)](https://github.com/yfyang86/hamimc/blob/master/hmcdemo.mp4)

+A simple way of tuning $\epilon$ given leapfrog steps is also available.

 ARS.R
 -----------------------